Are you interested in adding a greenhouse to your garden? I’ve had so many questions asked about my greenhouse, and hope to answer most of them here.

 Building the Greenhouse

-The view of the garden above was when we first bought our house, over 8 years ago.
+The view of the garden above was when we first bought our house, 9 years ago.
 I can’t believe how bare everything looks here without the greenhouse!

 Our greenhouse was built almost 4 years ago, during the winter months.
 Because the weather was so cold and rainy, our contractor decided to build most of the structure in our oversized outbuilding.